35 Amazing Recommendation Letter Samples for Teacher

 A recommendation letter for a teacher is a formal document used to validate a teacher’s resume or credentials.

-A recommendation letter for a teacher is used by teachers with no experience, such as recent graduates, to help strengthen their resumes.
-A recommendation letter for a teacher can also be used by teachers applying for positions in universities or colleges to help them secure positions in teaching programs or educational institutions.
+Teachers with no experience, such as recent graduates, use recommendation letters to help strengthen their resumes.
+It can also be used by teachers who are applying for positions at universities or colleges to help them get into teaching programs or educational institutions.

-This recommendation letter can also be used by experienced teachers applying for higher positions.
+This letter can also be used by experienced teachers applying for higher-level positions.
 The letter, in this case, can be used to help advance the teacher to a higher position.

 Some job postings specify that you must be a direct supervisor to the teacher to write a letter of recommendation.
 If this is the case, a present or former principal, vice-principal, school head, director, or someone of similar caliber would be required to write the letter.

 Generally, however, anyone can write a letter of recommendation.
-Most often, teachers ask trusted colleagues to write letters of recommendation for them.
+Most often, teachers ask trusted colleagues to write these letters for them.
 This can include mentors, members of the same team, principals, or even classroom assistants.
 It is usually best to request someone write the letter with whom you have a strong, professional relationship.
-Go with your best judgment.
+Use your best judgment.

-For instance, if you are questioning whether someone is qualified to write you a letter of recommendation (or if you are the writer if you are questioning that you should be the one writing the letter), you should probably pick another colleague to write your recommendation.
+For example, if you are unsure whether someone is qualified to write you the letter (or if you are the writer and you are unsure whether you should be the one writing the letter), you should probably ask another colleague to write your recommendation.
 You should never have to question what may be said in the letter, especially if you will not be seeing the letter before it is sent away to a potential employer.

-What Information Should You Ask Your Colleague Before Start Writing?
+What Information Should You Ask Your Colleague Before You Start Writing?

-Letters of recommendation should always be formatted professionally.
-There are templates that you can utilize to write these in programs such as Google Docs and Microsoft Word, or you could find a template from below.
+These letters should always be formatted professionally.
+There are templates that you can utilize to write these in programs such as Google Docs and Microsoft Word, or you can find a template below.
 There is no one tried and true way to write a letter, however, all professional letters follow strict formatting rules that adhere to business standards.
 We are including an example below for your convenience!

 How to Craft a Recommendation Letter for a Teacher